ITRS-Group/monitor-merlin/README.md

 Currently, it requires the very latest development version (> 1.0.3) for auto-detecting paths to Naemon.

-Other general build requirements:  gcc, autoconf, automake glib-2-devel, check-devel, libdbi-devel libtool
+Other general build requirements: gcc, autoconf, automake, glib-2-devel, check-devel, libdbi-devel, libtool, naemon-devel, gperf

 For running Merlin with its default configuration, you'll need to have libdbi-dbd-mysql and all of its dependencies (generally libdbi-drivers, libdbi